Personality Types in the workplace. Many employers use Personality profiling in order to help with staff recruitment, retention and development.

 - Retention, training, coaching – Bear in mind that personalities are not fixed.
 After all, science tell us that the brain is malleable, it changes shape according to how we use it.

-- Use the dominant, auxiliary, tertiary, inferior functions aspect of the Myers Briggs type profiling to draw up a Coaching/Training Plan where needed for staff in position or when recruiting slightly outside of the perfect profile match.
+- Use the dominant, auxiliary, tertiary, inferior functions aspect of the personality type profiling to draw up a Coaching/Training Plan where needed for staff in position or when recruiting slightly outside of the perfect profile match.

 - Use the 4 informal (and simple) questions provided in this book (see page 25) to identify likely type.
 Over twenty plus years of using these questions I have found the answers to be highly reliable.